mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 **sellerReclaims.** Used by the seller.

+Performed after VoucherExpiry.

-Submits a transaction that spends the auction escrow utxo with the `SellerReclaims` redeemer and spends (if available) the winning bidder's deposit with the SellerClaimsDeposit redeemer.
+Submits a transaction that spends the auction escrow utxo with the `SellerReclaims` redeemer and spends
+(it is guaranted to be available) the winning bidder's deposit with the SellerClaimsDeposit redeemer.

 Request parameters: